AhmedEsaam/Embedded-Linux/CPP/OOP/Session_02/README.md

 class MyClass
 {
 private:
-    Example obj;                // MyClass has access to obj private members
+    Example obj;                // MyClass is friend to the Example class, so, has access to obj private members

 public:
     int getX()